 - Bar mitzvah/Bat mitzvah - the religious initiation ceremony of a Jewish boy or girl who has reached the age of 13 and is ready to take part in public worship

-- Quinceañera - celebration of the girl's fifteenth birthday, usually of Hispanic heritage
+- Quinceañera - a celebration of the girl's fifteenth birthday, usually of Hispanic heritage

 - Thanksgiving - popular American and Canadian holiday focused on gratitude

 Creating strong connections through family traditions can be very simple.
+In fact, you are probably already creating traditions with your family without even knowing it!
 Simple ideas for family traditions include:

 - Weekly game or movie night